eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/02_introduction.md

 ### Command Line Knowledge

-There are a variety of tools provided along with EOSIO which requires you to have basic command line knowledge in order to interact with.
+There are a variety of tools provided along with Antelope which requires you to have basic command line knowledge in order to interact with.

 ## Development Tools